EleutherAI/website/content/faq.md

 #### Q: *Can I make my own version of the Pile?*

 A: Of course!
 For just this reason, all of the components and the Pile creation process are reproducible.
-Look for a repo labeled as `pile-[COMPONENT]` or `pile_[COMPONENT]` if you want to reproduce a component.
-[This repo](https://github.com/EleutherAI/the-pile) is where you should go if you want to build your own Pile out of the same base datasets.
-We may also provide links to pre-processed components to allow you to mix, match, and re-sample to derive your own.
+The code used to create the PIle can be found [here](https://github.com/EleutherAI/the-pile).
+Links to the code for reproducing each component are also available at that repo.